opengisch/QField-docs/documentation/how-to/gnss.en.md

 The thresholds can be defined in the positioning settings.

-If the *Enable accuracy requirement* setting is activated, a user will not be able to collect new measurements with the cursor snapped to the position with an accuracy value which is bad (red).
+If the *Enable accuracy requirement* setting is activated, you will not be able to collect new measurements with the cursor snapped to the position with an accuracy value which is bad (red).

 ### Antenna height compensation